Geftakys Assembly Doctrine and Practical Teaching

-G. Geftakys' seminar lectures were so long and convoluted that people came away with a fuzzy idea of what he said, and the "saints" never read most of his books.
-Consequently many people are confused about what George actually taught.
-Many of the hymns we sang so repetitiously were full of blessed truths, further confusing the issue of what was actually believed in the Assembly.
 Full Salvation by Devout Effort tackles George's teaching on the issue of rewards and how rewards are related to sanctification.
 Steve Irons wrote it in 1991, a year after the Irons left the Assembly.
 George distorted every aspect of salvation as "rewards" and taught that the believer must earn these blessings of salvation through diligent effort.
-George placed the emphasis on our effort to achieve this "so great salvation" rather than God's gracious working in our lives.
+George placed the emphasis on our effort to achieve this "So Great Salvation" rather than on God's gracious working in our lives.

-• Membership in the body of Christ becomes a reward.
+• Membership in the body of Christ became a reward.

 • Election becomes a reward.